Are You Screening Your Patients for Heart Rate Variability (HRV)?

 The Research Behind Heart Rate Variability

 The importance of HRV is supported by a growing body of research.
 In a study published in the Journal of Sports Medicine and Physical Fitness, researchers found that athletes with higher HRV had better performance and faster recovery times than those with lower HRV.
-Another study, published in the Journal of Clinical Endocrinology and Metabolism, found that low HRV was associated with an increased risk of developing type 2 diabetes.
+By using HRV data, athletes can also prevent overtraining.

 These findings are not limited to athletes.
 In a study published in the Journal of the American Medical Association, researchers found that low HRV was associated with an increased risk of mortality in patients with heart failure.
 In another study, published in the European Heart Journal, researchers found that low HRV was a predictor of sudden cardiac death in patients with heart disease.